 |Brandenburg Concerto No. 5 in D major, BWV 1050||Johann Sebastian Bach

-This program will run approximately an hour and a half with one brief intermission.
+Common Ground will run approximately one hour and twenty minutes with no intermission.

 CHRISTOPHER WILKINS was appointed Music Director of the Boston Landmarks Orchestra in the spring of 2011.
 Since then, he has expanded the orchestra’s mission of making great music accessible to the whole community.
 He has also helped develop the orchestra’s Breaking Down Barriers initiative, making accessibility a priority in all aspects of the orchestra’s activities.